 Heidi Van Sewell spent years in Italy before she became one of Rick Steves Europe's leading experts on the country.
 She spends 12 weeks a year there, researching Rick's guidebooks and leading tours.
 She has lead every Italy tour that Rick Steves Europe offers.
-When she's not exploring Italy's "Back Doors," she manages Rick's Tour Sales department.
+When she's not exploring Italy's "Back Doors," she manages Rick's Tour Sales & Service department.

 How did you get interested in Italy?

 I went to Italy for the first time when I was 15 years old on a student exchange program.
 I lived in a suburb of Milan.
 I had never been there before, and I studied at a school specific to scientific subjects.
 It was very challenging because I didn't really have an interest in science — let alone being able to learn it in a foreign language!
 But it forced me to work on my language skills a lot.

 When I was studying at the University of Washington, I spent one year at a university in Siena.
 Every morning, I was in a three hour-intensive language course.
 It was a university for foreigners, and in that language course, there were many international students, so Italian was the common language.
 We couldn't default to English, so that helped us learn Italian.

 I went back to Europe in 1999, and my boyfriend and I got married in Greece.
 We then backpacked around Europe for 10 weeks for our honeymoon.
 So I guess you could say I have had a love for Europe for many years.
-In September of 2000 I was an assistant guide for my first tour for Rick Steves, and was hired in the office in March of 2001 to work in the Tour Sales department.
+In September of 2000 I was an assistant guide for my first tour for Rick Steves, and was hired in the office in March of 2001 to work in Tour Sales & Service.